eldarsadykov/elex/README.md

 pug -w pug -o pages -P
 ```

+from the repository's directory.
 This will make it watch for changes in the Pug files that are located in `./pug` directory and automatically render them at the `./pages` directory with prettified HTML markup.

 ## Contribution